Superconnections and Index Theory: Preliminaries

 Let $X$ now be Riemannian and spin.
 Let $\Cliff(X)\to X$ be the bundle of Clifford algebras, with fibre at a typical point $x\in X$ being $\Cliff(T^* X, g)$, where $g$ is the metric on $X$.
 We denote by $\Sp(X)\to X$ the bundle of \emph{$\Zz$-graded} spinors\footnote{By this we mean the following.
 For $X$ even dimensional, we recall that the bundle of spinors has a natural $\Zz$-grading.
 For $\dim(X)$ odd, we take $\Sp(X)$ to be two copies of the ungraded bundle of spinors, and declare that $\Cliff(X)$ acts in a graded sense.} on $X$.
 We denote the left action of $\Cliff(X)$ on $\Sp(X)$ by $c(\cdot)$.
 Every \emph{$\Zz$-graded} $\Cliff(X)$ module $M\to X$ may be (non-canonically) decomposed as $M\cong\Sp(X)\stimes V$, where $V$ is a $\Zz$-graded vector bundle.

-We are now in a position to define \emph{Dirac operators} associated to superconnections. \begin{defn} Let $X$ be a Riemannian and spin manifold.
+We are now in a position to define \emph{Dirac operators} associated to superconnections. \begin{definition} Let $X$ be a Riemannian and spin manifold.
 Let $V\to X$ be a $\Zz$-graded vector bundle, with superconnection $\Sc$.
 The \emph{Dirac operator} associated to this data is the first order linear differential operator defined by the sequence

-\end{defn} There is a notion of unitarity for superconnections on complex and hermitian $\Zz$-graded vector bundles.
+\end{definition} There is a notion of unitarity for superconnections on complex and hermitian $\Zz$-graded vector bundles.
 Let $V\to X$ be such a bundle, and $\Sc$ be a superconnection on $V$.
 Locally we may write

 where $\omega_{ij}\in\Forms^i(X)$, $E_{ij}\in\End^j(V)$, and $i+j=1\mod 2$.
 Then $\Sc$ is \emph{unitary} if

 This restricts to the usual notion of unitary if $\Sc$ is a connection.

 If $V\to X$ is complex and hermitian, and $\Sc$ is unitary, then the Dirac operator $\Dirac(\Sc)$ is formally self-adjoint.
 In terms of the decomposition of $\Gamma(\Sp(X)\stimes V)$ as a $\Zz$-graded vector bundle, $\Dirac(\Sc)$ is then block off-diagonal as follows: